rockettheme/docs/Docs/joomla/templates/cerulean/INDEX.md

 Introduction
 -----
-Cerulean is a beautifully versatile template with rich style elements to invigorate your site content.
-The template supports integrated styling for the new RokSprocket layout: Strips; as well as other layout modes.
+Cerulean, the December 2012 template release, is a beautifully constructed template with a three-dimensional style design to add depth to content.
+An array of module variations add focal points for the mainbody area.

-![][Cerulean]
+![][cerulean]

-A standard assortment of features are also available, predominantly powered by the Gantry Framework, such as intuitive layout controls; as well as others, such as the advanced Dropdown Menu and RocketTheme/Third Party extension styling.
+The styling extends to RokSprocket in all its layout modes, such as Mosaic.
+Based on the Gantry Framework, a wide portfolio of features are included such as a powerful template control interface.

 >> NOTICE: Cerulean is a Joomla 2.5 and Joomla 3.x Template.